Autoregression vs Diffusion - Understanding Sampling via Optimal Transport

 Why the Discrete Problem Is Linear

 Kantorovich transport is linear in the plan \(\pi_{ij}\), so the discrete problem is a linear optimization problem.
-We will return to its dual later, once the basic OT picture is in place.
+That linear structure gives a dual problem with its own useful interpretation.

 Transport Plan $\pi$ with Mass Splitting